 English as a Second Language (ESL) Summer Intensive Program

 The program will concentrate on conversational speaking, pronunciation/accent reduction, pragmatics (cultural context and language) and classroom (academic) English.
-The group size will be small, so each student will have ample opprotunities to practice real speaking in a supportive environment.Dates, Times, and Location: 4 weeks before classes start, July 22-August 16, 2013, Monday-Friday, for four hours each day.
-The location: River Campus.
+The group size will be small, so each student will have ample opprotunities to practice real speaking in a supportive environment.Dates, Times, and Location: 4 weeks before classes start, July 28-August 26, 2014, Monday-Friday, for four hours each day (no class August 20th and August 25th to accomodate orientation activities).
+The location: River Campus, Lattimore 431.

 - July 29-August 16: Classes will be held from 9 am-1 pm, Monday through Friday so that students may explore Rochester in the evenings.

 Eligibility:The program is offered by the Graduate Studies Office of Arts, Sciences and Engineering at the University of Rochester.
 Full-time incoming or returning University of Rochester students are eligible.

 How can I register or find out more?Please see registration information and course descriptions below.
 Still have questions?

 - For registation questions, please contact the Graduate Studies Office at (585) 275-4153 or firstname.lastname@example.org.

 - For questions about the course, please contact, Rebecca Allen at (585) 354-8986 or email@example.com

 The Summer Intensive English Program is unique in that it will offer a series of mini-sessions each with targeted language improvement goals.
 Full-time students must take all four mini-sessions to satisfy US immigration requirements.
 The following mini-sessions will be offered: